 Do not make bedtime stories a dull routine.
 Make them interesting by adding a tone to it.
 Make some sounds, make it dramatic, and involve your child to make sure that she is listening, and rest assured your little one is going to enjoy these amazing interactive stories for toddlers.

 What To Do While Narrating Bedtime Stories To Toddlers?

-- Be comfortable and flexible: Be comfortably seated and narrate slowly at your pace.
+- Be comfortable and flexible: Sit in comfort and narrate slowly at your pace.
 Making mistakes is okay.
-It may turn funny, as your little one catches the mistake and tries to rectify.
+It may turn funny as your little one catches the mistake and tries to rectify it.
 Make it a routine!

 - You can be silly and curious: Make noises and encourage your little one to join you.
 Repeat phrases in a story.
 Do not worry if your toddler is running around in the middle.
 He might be in action, but his ears are working!!
 Do not restrict yourself to books.
 You may also read out magazines, newspapers, etc.

-Reading or narrating bedtime stories for toddlers is one of the best ways to bond with them.
-Stories develop children’s imagination, release stress, and improve their communication skills.
-So, make it a routine to get together with your toddler every night for some interesting story session.
+Reading or narrating stories as a part of the bedtime routine for toddlers is one of the best ways to bond with them.
+Stories develop children’s imagination, release stress, have a restful effect, and improve their communication skills.
+So, make it a routine to get together with your toddler every night for some interesting storytelling session.
 Don’t mind if the story is repeated or silly.
 The important part is to have fun and make the moment memorable.
 Stories like The Old Witch, A Fish And A Dinosaur, and The Sisters are short and engaging.
 You can read these stories and create your own based on them.
 Choose a situation and keep building fun stories around them.
 Also, try to create stories with situations that children are familiar with, like their schools, friends, and teachers.
 This will tickle their curiosity and keep them longing for more.